 Prince Alfred College educates 1,100 2-18 year-old boys every year, including overseas students and boarders.
 In everything we do, we aim to inspire excellence.

-With over 145 years of experience in teaching boys, at Prince Alfred College we understand what makes them tick.
+With nearly 150 years of experience in teaching boys, at Prince Alfred College we understand what makes them tick.

 Knowing boys means we teach them the way boys learn best.

 Prince Alfred College sets high expectations and the boys respond with high achievement.

 We value every boys individuality and they learn to value each other.

 We see their leadership potential and they rise to become leaders.

 Prince Alfred College is committed to helping all our boys develop into men who have confidence, integrity and compassion.